December 26, 1905 – Nellie Bly’s Ironclad 55-Gallon Metal Barrel –

 In 1855, after struggling to attract investors, the company reorganized under Connecticut corporate law, which protected shareholders from company debts.
 The Wall Street Panic of 1857 rendered control of the company to New Haven financier Robert Townsend, who re-incorporated it as the Seneca Oil Company of New Haven, Connecticut, in March 1858.

 Townsend and Bissell hired former railroad conductor Edwin L. Drake to drill a well on the the 105-acre Hibbard Farm lease, which led to the first U.S. oil well in 1859.

 December 31, 1954 – Ohio Oil Company sets Depth Record

 As deep drilling technologies continued to advance in the 1950s, a record depth of 21,482 feet was reached by the Ohio Oil Company in California.
 The well was about 17 miles southwest of Bakersfield in prolific Kern County, in the San Joaquin Valley.
 At more than four miles deep, the well’s down-hole drilling technology was not up to the task and the bit got stuck.

-Petroleum Engineer noted the well set a depth record, despite being “halted by a fishing job” (see Fishing in Petroleum Wells) and ending up as a dry hole.
+Petroleum Engineer noted the well set a depth record, despite being “halted by a fishing job” and ending up as a dry hole.
 More than 630 exploratory wells were drilled in California during 1954.